iron-software/IronWord.Examples/how-to/add-table/README.md

         {
             WordDocument doc = new WordDocument();

-            // Initialize a new table
+            // Initializing a new table instance
             Table table = new Table(5, 3);

-            // Set up the border style
+            // Setting up table border styles
             BorderStyle borderStyle = new BorderStyle()
             {
                 BorderColor = Color.Black,
                 BorderValue = BorderValues.Thick,
                 BorderSize = 5
             };

-            // Apply borders to the table
+            // Applying border styles to table
             TableBorders tableBorders = new TableBorders()
             {
                 TopBorder = borderStyle,
                 RightBorder = borderStyle,
                 BottomBorder = borderStyle,
-                LeftBorder = borderStyle,
+                LeftBorder = borderStyle
             };

-            // Apply zebra striping for readability
-            table.Zebra = new ZebraColor("FFFFFF", "dddddd");
+            // Applying zebra striping for visual distinction table.Zebra = new ZebraColor("FFFFFF", "dddddd");
             table.Borders = tableBorders;

-            // Fill in the header row
+            // Filling table headers
             table[0, 0] = new TableCell(new Text("Number"));
             table[0, 1] = new TableCell(new Text("First Name"));
             table[0, 2] = new TableCell(new Text("Last Name"));

-            // Populate the table with sample data for (int i = 1; i < table.Rows.Count; i++)
+            // Adding sample data into the table for (int i = 1; i < table.Rows.Count; i++)
             {
                 table[i, 0].AddChild(new Text($"{i}"));
-                table[i, 1].AddChild(new Text("Sample Name"));
+                table[i, 1].AddChild(new Text("-"));
-                table[i, 2].AddChild(new Text("Sample Surname"));
+                table[i, 2].AddChild(new Text("-"));
             }

-            // Insert the table into the document doc.AddTable(table);
+            // Finalizing the table in the document doc.AddTable(table);

-            doc.Save("document.docx");
+            // Saving the document with the table doc.Save("UpdatedDocument.docx");
         }
     }
 }